 - A training course may take six months to complete.
 When identifying who the best person is to undertake this training, you will also need to consider when is the best time for them to start the training. - A new piece of equipment will be purchased next year.
-If staff will be trained on the job by the supplier when it arrives, time needs to be allocated for this and the impact it has on productivity in the short term, and the longer term return on your investment.
+If staff will be trained on the job by the supplier when it arrives, time needs to be allocated for this.
+The impact it has on productivity in the short and the longer term need to be considered in your return on investment.